 NOTE - In some cases the images from the received video captures overlap and in other cases they are separated.
 In all of these cases, the displays may not be able to provide a continuous view of the conference participants without processing the images (e.g., introducing a virtual border, shifting, scaling and cropping, or other methods).
 It may also not be possible to provide image continuity when physically different (in terms of their own characteristics and/or their spatial placement) screens are used to display the image.

-User-09: The telepresence system is required to provide natural response on facial expression and conversational voice.
+User-09: It is required that a telepresence system provide natural response for facial expression and conversational voice.

-User10: The telepresence system is recommended to allow the receiver to switch captures between displays and assign desirable display positions for them (either automatically or via user input).
+User10: It is recommended that a telepresence system allow the receiver to switch captures between displays and assign desirable display positions for them (either automatically or via user input).

+User11: It is recommended that a telepresence system indicate detailed information associated with a composed capture including the list of originating sources and the policy of the composition.

-Functional requirements
+Control Functional requirements

 This clause specifies a number of functional requirements of the telepresence system in different categories of control functions including call control functions, media control functions, conference control functions, collaboration functions, and other functions.